jw2670105/JW-YG-YH-final-project/README.md

 # Decorator pattern by Yanjun Guan<br />
-I created the base.hpp at frist which contain a vistual function in it and then I created a decoratot.hpp and its base.hpp 's sub class.<br /> After that I created calculator.hpp which calculates the BMI and result.hpp which is a sub class of decorator.hpp.<br /> Also the resutl.hpp which outputs you BMI index and the reult of your health.br />
+I created the base.hpp at frist which contain a vistual function in it and then I created a decoratot.hpp and its base.hpp 's sub class.<br /> After that I created calculator.hpp which calculates the BMI <br />
+and also result.hpp is the sub class of decorator.hpp.<br /> Also the resutl.hpp will output your BMI index and the reult of your health.<br />